Connecting to popular MQTT-brokers

 Issue: After configuring the broker, the status message "No connection to the Generic MQTT Broker" is shown.

-Solution: To remove sources of uncertainty, delete, if possible, any synchronizations started for attributes, assets or aspects.
-If the connection fails only after the synchronization of an element has been started, check the next question in this section.
-If the connection cannot be established to the broker even if no synchronization of an element to this broker has been started, the issue might be related to the configuration of the broker parameters or authentication.
+Solution: To remove sources of uncertainty, delete, if possible, all attributes, assets or aspects from the hierarchy.
+If the connection fails only after an element has been added to the hierarchy, check the next question in this section.
+If the connection cannot be established to the broker even if no element has been added to the hierarchy, the issue might be related to the configuration of the broker parameters or authentication.
 A wrong configuration of the following parameters will not allow a successful connection to the broker:-

 MQTT Protocol